yakitin/GitDemo/README.md

 # Git Demo Repo
-This is a sample repository/sample app for the T. Corey Git course.
+This is a sample repository/app for the T. Corey Git course.

 ## How To Work With Git
 1. git checkout main